 When your hard drive capacity starts to veer into the 90% range, your computer could be left to perform up to 50% slower than its original speed.
 This is a good time to free up space on your hard drive.

 Need to check on your hard-drive capacity status?
 Open “File Explorer” which is accessible by clicking the Windows key and E. Click “This PC” located on the left panel to view the available free storage listed under Windows (C:).

-Delete or move files you don’t need on your laptop to other storage, like the cloud or an external drive
+Quick fix: Delete or move files you don’t need on your laptop to other storage, like the cloud or an external drive.

 Whether you depend on your laptop for work or play, you rely on your internet connection to get you through those long days.

 However, it may be your internet surfing habits that are slowing your laptop down.
 Since we don’t operate with one track minds, we outsource our many thoughts and ideas to the opening of a new tab.